-Silent Yachts S55 to become first solar powered yacht in Asia
+A Silent 55 Cruiser launched by Austrian eco-catamaran specialist Silent Yachts is to become the first solar powered yacht to sail in Asia.

 The 16.7 metre yacht, which was delivered to charter broker Burma Boating, will now be offered for charter around the Mergui Archipelago from this month.